tscrond/bobaklabs-k8s/README.md

 For this cluster i used Talos Linux instances on Proxmox - below you will find some commands that were helpful for creating the cluster.

-FYI: i followed an official Talos cluster installation guide for [nocloud distributions](https://www.talos.dev/v1.9/talos-guides/install/cloud-platforms/nocloud/).
+FYI: i followed an official Talos cluster installation guide for []() and [nocloud distributions](https://www.talos.dev/v1.9/talos-guides/install/cloud-platforms/nocloud/).

 To create the VMs i used my [cloudinit script](https://raw.githubusercontent.com/tscrond/k3s-lab-toolkit/refs/heads/main/proxmox-scripts/new_vm_cloudinit.sh) from [k3s-lab-toolkit](https://github.com/tscrond/k3s-lab-toolkit).